“As you set out for Ithaca hope your road is a long one,

 The Festival aims to creating a network of different organizations involved in responsible travel, and to engage participants in a multisensory experience.
 The agenda includes: guided tours aimed at enhancing the cultural and historical heritage of the area, debates and meetings with experts in the field, seminars, lunches at “kilometer zero”, experiential dinners, writing contests, illustration and photography, exhibitions, concerts, film screenings and theater.

 The Festival is sponsored and organized by the non-governmental organizations (NGOs): YODA, COSPE Onlus, and NEXUS Emilia Romagna, with the support of AITR (Italian Association for Responsible Tourism), the Municipality of Bologna, the University of Bologna and Emilia-Romagna Region.
-It involves more than 200 organizations working in the territory in fields of responsible tourism, international cooperation and social promotion with the same objective : sustainable local development.
+It involves more than 400 organizations working in the territory in fields of responsible tourism, international cooperation and social promotion with the same objective : sustainable local development.
 The aim is not to ‘export’ the festival, but to engage and support the people who decide to adopt the format because they share IT.A.CÀ philosophy and it approach to education, based on passion, enthusiasm, ethical values and the pleasure to share the local authenticity.

 The philosophy of IT.A.CÀ moves from the consciousness that the democratization of tourism, started in Europe in the Sixties, presented some inevitable negative consequences.
 Among others, the high level of exploitation of natural resources brought to environmental problems, the exclusion of the local community into tourist development processes led to social and cultural issues, and the whole system lacked of good mechanisms of income redistribution.